|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bell in Buffalo, NY.
 Delivered to the U.S. Army Air Force (USAAF) as P-39 Airacobra, model and serial number unknown.
 Likely, this aircraft was a P-39F-1-BE Airacobra serial number 41-???? (last four digits unknown).
 Disassembled and shipped overseas to Australia and reassembled.

 On June 16, 1942 took off in the afternoon from Port Moresby piloted by 2nd Lt.
 Paul J. Magre on a mission to escort American bombers over Lae.
-Over the target, intercepted by A6M2 Zeros from the Tainan Kokutai.
+Over the target, intercepted by A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group).
 When this Airacobra failed to return, it was officially listed as Missing In Action (MIA).

 In fact, this P-39 was shot down and crashed into Hercules Bay between Bau village and Bau Island.
-Pilot Magre was either killed during the air combat or on impact.
+Pilot Magre was either killed on impact or might have attempted to bail out at low level.

 Recovery of Remains

-Magre was officially declared dead the day of the mission.
+Magre was officially declared dead on June 18, 1942.
+He earned the Purple Heart, posthumously.
 He is memorialized at Manila American Cemetery on the tablets of the missing.

 Edward Rogers adds: